 Connects the tibia to the fibula

-Helps stabilize lower leg bones
+Helps stabilize your lower leg bones

 Lateral Surface